 As soon as you press enter key, you’ll see a message saying ‘List of devices attached’ along with some random numbers.
 This will confirm that your Moto X 2014 has properly connected to your computer.

-Note: If such thing doesn’t happen, then re-install device drivers (link given in pre-requisites), enable USB debugging mode and try again.
-If the problem still persists, try changing USB cable or even the USB port.
+Note: If such a thing doesn’t happen, then re-install device drivers (link given in pre-requisites), enable USB debugging mode, and try again.
+If the problem persists, try changing USB cable or even the USB port.

 Step 7: Now you need to boot your phone into fastboot mode.
 For that type the following command in the command window and press enter: